 For the acteur, to choose death is a surrender unto the archetypal Servant, to consent to become a momentary mirror for whatever we see facing us.
 To have done with the broken knees of the world.

 Is death so different then from the archetypal Lover, the dark eternal god?
-Both will be angered, because you have come to them before they asked for you, but the deed is done and they, being lovers, must still make it difficult for themselves to allow you to join them.
+Both death and god will be angered, because you have come to them before they asked for you, but the deed is done and they, being lovers, must still make it difficult for themselves to allow you to join them.
 So they ask for a price, a final discharging of debts before the merging.
 The shoulders of the world.

 The poet, a man, had stacked body, heart, mind and god against himself.